-Criteria Indicative Performance Level Examples Activity Disseminating research findings through appropriate written, oral or other media both internally and externally to the University.
-Two publications of quality in 5 years Demonstrate the personal contribution and impact of your research and/or innovation finding(s) and your specific role in the described impact.
-Some example areas are provided as guidance: publications and/or other output - in the public domain - e.g. peer-reviewed reviews, scholarly text books/chapters, articles, collective volumes, editions of texts, translations, creative works, websites, datasets, policy papers/documents/guidelines, research reports, software at a standard appropriate for that of the academic discipline 2.
-Research Projects and Grants Securing the resources necessary to underpin research activity, with success as appropriate to the discipline.
+Criteria Indicative Performance Level Examples Two publications of quality in 5 years.
+Demonstrate the personal contribution and impact of your research and/or innovation finding(s) and your specific role in the described impact.
+Some example areas are provided as guidance: publications and/or other output - in the public domain - e.g. peer-reviewed reviews, scholarly text books/chapters, articles, collective volumes, editions of texts, translations, creative works, websites, datasets, policy papers/documents/guidelines, research reports, software at a standard appropriate for that of the academic discipline Grants Securing the resources necessary to underpin research activity, with success as appropriate to the discipline.
 AND/OR Demonstrating involvement in effective postgraduate Evidence of external research resources secured relevant to the discipline over a 5 year period, such as those indicated in the example box.
 AND/OR Acting as part of a supervisory team of a PGR student over a 5 year period.
 Demonstrate, using a reflective approach, your personal contribution, the scale and the impact of what you have done.
 Some example areas are provided as guidance: the types of resources can vary, depending on the discipline and can be achieved either independently or in collaboration with others independent or substantial contributions to the award of research support funding or other acquisition of resources required to complete research securing access to a library or special collection, obtaining travel grants, funding to stage a performance or exhibition, setting up a network, capturing of Public Engagement with Research (PER) funding/activity with research projects evidence of the successful execution of a research project research student supervision.
-Comments in relation to your specific contribution to multi-applicant grants, e.g. in the application stage and delivery of the grant evidence of contributing to supervising or second supervising postgraduate research, PhD, MRes students evidence of supervision, joint or second supervision of postgraduate dissertations, theses and projects • Contributing to the wider academic community with demonstrable impact and recognition from internal and external sources. • Evidence supporting relevant profession community of the wider academic community with demonstrable impact and recognition from internal and external sources. • One present a confidence of the wider academic community with demonstrable impact and recognition from internal and external sources. and the impact of what you have done.
-Some example areas are provided as guidance. presenting at conferences, workshops and other fora (internal and external) in the UK and, where appropriate, abroad entation erence, or or or owith and the impact of what you have done.
-Some example areas are provided as guidance. presenting at conferences, workshops and other fora (internal and external) in the UK and, where appropriate, abroad engagement with public-facing bodies, e.g. BBC Documentaries, museums, science/arts festivals engagement with policy bodies, e.g. Commissions, Parliamentary Committees, Non-Governmental Organisations developing submissions/activities/outputs for public engagement with the
+Comments in relation to your specific contribution to multi-applicant grants, e.g. in the application stage and delivery of the grant evidence of contributing to supervising or second supervising postgraduate research, PhD, MRes students evidence of supervision, joint or second supervision of postgraduate dissertations, theses and projects 3.
+Esteem Contributing to the wider academic community with demonstrable impact and recognition from internal and external sources.
+Evidence of supporting the relevant professional community.
+One presentation at a conference, seminar or workshop with external reach/impact per year over a 5 year period.
+Demonstrate, using a reflective approach, your personal contribution, the scale and the impact of what you have done.
+Some example areas are provided as guidance. presenting at conferences, workshops and other fora (internal and external) in the UK and, where appropriate, abroad engagement with public-facing bodies, e.g. BBC Documentaries, museums, science/arts festivals engagement with policy bodies, e.g. Commissions, Parliamentary Committees, Non-Governmental Organisations developing submissions/activities/outputs for public engagement with the University, e.g. Swansea Science Festival/Famelab/Oriel/Science Cafe/Research as Art Acting as a member of an external funding award panel, as an external examiner for Postgraduate students, scholarly review